johnhkim124/Chippy/README.md

 ## Overview

-_**Chippy** is the one stop shop for all your snacking cravings.
+_**Chippy** is the one stop shop for all your snack cravings e-commerce web app.
 Browse your favorites from sweet to salty, brands to indie, and much more.
 Chippy is a Full Stack Full CRUD web app utilizing a Restful API, Ruby on rails, and React.